-Ms. Francis is a Professor of ADR at Centennial College, Toronto, Canada; and a guest lecturer in the LL.M.
+A guiding voice on ethics for lawyers, arbitrators, and mediators, Verlyn has also taught arbitration, mediation, and negotiation up to the master’s level.
+She is a Professor of ADR at Centennial College, and Humber College, Toronto, Canada; Visiting Professor of Advanced Negotiation for Master of International Business students at La Salle EMCI in Lyon, France; and Guest Lecturer in the LL.M.
 Dispute Resolution Program at Osgoode Hall Law School.
-She has practised law in Toronto for over 20 years in the areas of civil litigation, corporate, family and estates law.
+She also taught Ethics and Professional Responsibility to lawyer candidates for the Ontario Bar.
+She practised law in Toronto for over 20 years in the areas of civil litigation, corporate/commercial, family and estates law.

-Verlyn is a member of the Chartered Institute of Arbitrators (CIArb), ADR Institute of Canada (ADRiC), the Society of Ontario Adjudicators and Regulators (SOAR), Law Society of Ontario (LSO), the American Bar Association (ABA), Canadian Bar Association (CBA), the Canadian Association of Black Lawyers (CABL), National Bar Association (NBA), and Toronto Lawyers Association.
+Verlyn is a member of the Chartered Institute of Arbitrators (CIArb) Canada, ADR Institute of Canada (ADRIC), the Society of Ontario Adjudicators and Regulators (SOAR), Law Society of Ontario (LSO), the American Bar Association (ABA), the Canadian Association of Black Lawyers (CABL), National Bar Association (NBA), and Toronto Lawyers Association (TLA).